 1972: Reginald Dwight legally changed his name to Elton Hercules John.
 In 1967, he’d started going by the stage name “Elton John” in homage to fellow Bluesology members Elton Dean and Long John Baldry.

-1973: George Harrison released “Give Me Love (Give Me Peace On Earth),” the lead single and opening track from his fourth solo LP, Living in the Material World.
+1973: George Harrison released “Give Me Love (Give Me Peace On Earth),” the lead single and opening track from his fourth solo studio album, Living in the Material World.
 Nearly eight weeks later, the song became Harrison’s second US #1.

-1973: The first single from Pink Floyd’s The Dark Side of the Moon album, “Money,” was released in the US.
+1973: “Money,” the first single from Pink Floyd’s eighth studio album, The Dark Side of the Moon, was released in the US.
 The song reached #13 on the Billboard Hot 100 and #10 on the Cash Box chart.

 1974: Led Zeppelin threw a party celebrating the launch of their own record label, Swan Song Records, at the Four Seasons Hotel in New York City.
 The band’s manager, Peter Grant, had struck a deal with Atlantic Records president Ahmet Ertegum to have the group work under their own imprint with an exclusive distribution deal given to Atlantic.
 Among the event’s guests were Rolling Stones bassist Bill Wyman, Mickey Dolenz of the Monkees, and comedian Groucho Marx.
 The first act to sign the label was Scottish singer Maggie Bell.
 Swan Song later distributed recordings by Bad Company, Dave Edmunds, the Pretty Things, and Detective among others.